 In 1993, Julian successfully opened Adair Dance Academy, training dancers from pre ballet through pre-professional with countless number of dancers who have studied with her, many who have gone on to college dance programs, conservatories and dance companies.
 She later wrote two books, Delightful Secrets of the Nutcracker, based on the stage production of Nutcracker Delights and Advice to a Dancer, an art photography book, both published in 2017.

-She is happily married to Steve Adair, Vice President of ADA, Inc., and they have two daughters, Camille and Colette, both avid young dance enthusiasts.
+She is happily married to Steve Adair, Vice President of the Adair Dance Academy and together they have two daughters, Camille and Colette, both talented performers, very active in dance and theater.

 Marian has worked in the arts for most of her professional life.
 She co-founded The ARTery which was the first organization to bring the Dancing Classrooms program to schools outside of New York City.
 As Executive Director of Nebraskans for the Arts she advocated for arts education and policy.
 Most recently Marian was the Executive Director of the Nebraska Cultural Endowment.
 Currently she is heading up a new initiative in the Millard Public Schools connecting the community to the needs of MPS students.